tarantool/doc/doc/contributing/contributing.rst

   see how it works.
 This can be done automatically in Docker.
   To learn more, check the `README of the tarantool/doc repository <https://github.com/tarantool/doc>`_.

-Some projects, like `Tarantool Cartridge <https://github.com/tarantool/cartridge/>`_, have their documentation in the code repository.
+Some Tarantool projects have their documentation in the code repository.
+This is typical for modules, for example, `metrics <https://github.com/tarantool/metrics/>`_.
 This is done on purpose, so the developers themselves can update it faster.
 You can find instructions for building such documentation in the code repository.